 In case you are already in Vietnam, you can become friends with expatriates in order to be informed of job offers within the community.

-Conditions for working in Vietnam as a Foreigner
+Conditions For Working in Vietnam as a Foreigner

-As in all countries of the world, before working in Vietnam, foreigners must have a visa and a work permit.
+As it is in all countries of the world, before working in Vietnam, foreigners must have a visa and a work permit.
 The validity period of the work permit is twelve months.
 You must apply if your stay exceeds three months and you want to work.
 The work permit can be renewed once, for those who want to settle in Vietnam for a long time.

 However, you should note that Vietnam grants work permit and visa exemptions to a certain category of people who are more likely to find a job.
 The experts, managers, technicians, and any profile with a university degree with three years of professional experience are part of it.